MicrosoftDocs/winrt-api/windows.web.ui/iwebviewcontrol_webresourcerequested.md

 # Windows.Web.UI.IWebViewControl.WebResourceRequested

 ## -description
 Allows the interception of an HTTP request.
-This event is triggered everytime an HTTP request is made.
+This event is triggered every time an HTTP request is made.

 ## -remarks
 When intercepting requests, custom responses can be made by setting the [Response](webviewcontrolwebresourcerequestedeventargs_response.md) property.